Michigan’s Medicaid program is called Medical Assistance (MA). There are several health plans that vary by county in which a person can enroll.

 Do Medicaid Rehab Centers In Michigan Take Private Insurance?

 Addiction rehab centers usually accept several different insurance plans.
-This usually includes private health insurance, and sometimes includes Medicaid and Medicare.
+This usually includes private insurance and sometimes Medicaid, Medicare, TRICARE, or other public health insurance.

 Article Sources- HAP Empowered Medicaid—2021 HAP Empowered Medicaid Member Handbook